snovakovic/js-flock/README.md

     .start()
     // [Optional] -> Attach onStop listener
     .onStop(Function)
     // [Optional] Stop function execution.
-Function execution can also be stoped by return falsy value from asLongAs or by returning `false` value from within rerun function
+Function execution can also be stoped by returning falsy value from asLongAs or by returning `false` value from within rerun function
     .stop()

   // Example
-  const tenMinutesInMs = 10 * 60 * 1000;
+  // refreshAuthToken and isUserLoggedIn are custom function implementations const tenMinutesInMs = 10 * 60 * 1000;
   const refreshTokenRunner = rerun(refreshAuthToken)
     .every(tenMinutesInMs)